hanyujiangg/NLP-analysis-on-Kickstart-Projects/README.md

 # NLP Analysis on Kickstart Projects
 This project is a proof-of-concept for a NLP approach to increase the chance of building a successful crowdfunding project in platform like Kickstarter.
 It also draws insights from the crowdfunding landscape that are useful for the platform management and the individual fundraisers.
+This is a school project at Singapore Management University in 2021.
+Project team: Dao Yong, Hanyu, Jing Jie, Jocille, Raymond, Soo Yeon

 ## Data
 We used dataset published by WebRobots and crawled our own data from Kickstarter.